Transtheoretical model: Criticisms

-Main criticism is raised regarding the "arbitrary dividing lines" that are drawn between the stages.
+Further criticism was raised regarding the "arbitrary dividing lines" that are drawn between the stages.
 West claimed that a more coherent and distinguishable definition for the stages is needed.
 Especially the fact that the stages are bound to a specific time interval is perceived to be misleading.
 Additionally, the effectiveness of stage-based interventions differs depending on the behavior.
 A continuous version of the model has been proposed, where each process is first increasingly used, and then decreases in importance, as smokers make progress along some latent dimension.
 This proposal suggests the use of processes without reference to stages of change.

 West claimed that the model "assumes that individuals typically make coherent and stable plans", when in fact they often do not.
 However, the model does not require that all people make a plan: for example, the SAMSHA document Enhancing Motivation for Change in Substance Use Disorder Treatment, which uses the TTM, also says: "Don't assume that all clients need a structured method to develop a change plan.
 Many people can make significant lifestyle changes and initiate recovery from SUDs without formal assistance".

 Within research on prevention of pregnancy and sexually transmitted diseases, a systematic review from 2003 comes to the conclusion that "no strong conclusions" can be drawn about the effectiveness of interventions based on the transtheoretical model.
 Again this conclusion is reached due to the inconsistency of use and implementation of the model.
 This study also confirms that the better stage-matched the intervention the more effect it has to encourage condom use.

 Within the health research domain, a 2005 systematic review of 37 randomized controlled trials claims that "there was limited evidence for the effectiveness of stage-based interventions as a basis for behavior change.
 Studies with which focused on increasing physical activity levels through active commute however showed that stage-matched interventions tended to have slightly more effect than non-stage matched interventions.
 Since many studies do not use all constructs of the TTM, additional research suggested that the effectiveness of interventions increases the better it is tailored on all core constructs of the TTM in addition to stage of change.
 In diabetes research the "existing data are insufficient for drawing conclusions on the benefits of the transtheoretical model" as related to dietary interventions.
 Again, studies with slightly different design, e.g. using different processes, proved to be effective in predicting the stage transition of intention to exercise in relation to treating patients with diabetes.